-Four days plus the exam (depending on the number of candidates, the exam may take place on the 4th evening or the 6th day).
-Although the preparation week and exam includes some night work.
+Four days plus the exam (depending on the number of candidates, the exam may start on the 4th evening and may run into a 6th day).
+The preparation week and exam includes some night work.

 * For holders of the RYA Coastal Skipper Course Completion Certificate Sea Time is reduced to 15 days and 400 miles.

-Yachtmaster Offshore Certificate of Competence Exam Pre Requisites
+Yachtmaster ™ Offshore Certificate of Competence Exam Pre Requisites

-There is no formal ‘Yachtmaster’ training course leading up to the ‘Yachtmaster’ prep and exam.
+There isn’t a formal ‘Yachtmaster’ training course leading up to the ‘Yachtmaster’ exam.
 Those who have not previously taken RYA courses often find it useful to book themselves in for some informal yachtmaster training at an RYA centre prior to their exam.
-‘Yachtmaster’ prep/exam candidates should be honest with themselves when assessing their boat handling ability and If your boat handling (twin shaft) is weak then time spent strengthening this aspect, prior to your prep week, will be invaluable.
+‘Yachtmaster’ prep/exam candidates should be honest with themselves when assessing their boat handling ability and if your boat handling (twin shaft) is weak then time spent strengthening this aspect, prior to your prep week will be invaluable.
 Mendez Marine can help you prep your boat handling skills and theory in order to get you to where you need to be.